We work to develop effective standards and guidelines for historical archaeology with the help of trained specialists working in the field.

 - Historical Archaeology Code of Practice 2006

 - Revealing the Past: An Introduction to Historical Archaeology

-NOTE: The 'relics' provisions of the Heritage Act were amended in 2009.
+Note: The 'relics' provisions of the Heritage Act were amended in 2009.
 When using earlier documents it is important to check the current legal definitions and requirements arising from amendments to the Act.
 If unsure please check with our historical archaeologists on 02 9873 8500.

 Stabilising stuff: a guide for conserving archaeological finds in the field

-Stabilising Stuff: A Guide for Conserving Archaeological Finds in the Field was an initiative of the Archaeology Advisory Panel to the Heritage Council of NSW.
+The publication Stabilising Stuff: A Guide for Conserving Archaeological Finds in the Field was an initiative of the Archaeology Advisory Panel to the Heritage Council of NSW.
 International Conservation Services Pty Ltd donated considerable staff time to assist in the project.

 This guide will be helpful during large-scale archaeological excavations (‘digs’) to ensure that sensitive materials are appropriately managed in the field, and will help archaeologists fulfil their responsibilities towards the conservation of archaeological remains under the NSW Heritage Act 1977.